agabor/docs/_includes/js/objects.md

 // After this, the playerName field will be empty myObject.unset("playerName");

-// Saves the field deletion to the Parse Cloud.
+// Saves the field deletion to the MSG Cloud.
 // If the object's field is an array, call save() after every unset() operation. myObject.save();
 ```